zzye-projects/LittleLemonDjango/README.md

 Get is available to any authenticated customer user, NOT belonging to the manager nor the deliver crew group.
 #### /api/cart/menu-item
 * Get: Gets list of menu items within the cart of the user.
 * Post: Adds the menu item to a new/existing cart of the user.
-Required payload field(s): menuitem.
+Required payload field(s): menuitem_id.
 User can call this endpoint multiple times to increase the quantity of this item in the cart.
 #### /api/cart/menu-item
 * Delete: Clears the cart belonging to the user

+### Order Endpoints
+#### /api/orders
+* Get: Gets list of orders.
+Managers get all orders, and customers and delivery crew only get orders that belong/assigned to them.
+List of orders can be filtered, ordered, and paginated.
+* Post: Converts all cart items of the user into an order and empties their cart.
+Only users have access to this functionality
+#### /api/orders/{orderId}
+* Delete: Deletes a specific order of the user.
+* Put:
+* Patch